The Ultimate Guide to Tipping in Canada

 Remember, servers often rely on tips as a significant portion of their income.
 By leaving a generous tip, you can help support those in the service industry.

-Fast food and retail
+Fast Food and Retail

 In the realm of fast food restaurants and retail establishments, staff don’t typically expect tips.
 However, these types of businesses have begun to include tip options on the point-of-sale (POS) terminals, letting customers decide.
+Our 2024 survey about tipping habits revealed that 24% of Canadians now leave a tip in these establishments.

 In fast food restaurants, where tipping rarely happens, some customers may choose to leave a little extra occasionally.
 This serves as a means of expressing appreciation for the service provided.
 Even a dollar or some loose change makes for a thoughtful gesture in these settings.